 The Charles Town Entertainment Complex has started the design work for Phase III of the facility expansion.
 Phase III includes the expansion of the parking garage by approximately 1,050 spaces, adding an additional 300 slot machines and related equipment and infrastructure improvements, including a loading dock, dry storage area, offices and a maintenance shop.
-The parking garage should be completed by the third quarter of 2004 and the new gaming area should be open by the fourth quarter of 2004.
+The parking garage should be completed by the third quarter of 2004 and the new gaming

 At Boomtown Biloxi, we signed an option to purchase approximately 4 acres of land adjacent to our Boomtown Biloxi property in January 2002.
 This purchase was completed in January 2004 at a cost of \$3.7 million and is part of our 2004 budget.
 We expect to use the land for additional parking and to develop the property in the event that we move the casino barge.
-The decision to move the casino barge is contingent upon the outcome of the lawsuit filed by our landlord that goes to
+The decision to move the casino barge is contingent upon the outcome of the lawsuit filed by our landlord that goes to trial in 2004.
+Moving the casino barge is estimated to cost approximately \$20.0 million.
+Due to the ongoing litigation with our landlord at the Boomtown Biloxi property, we have elected not to budget for any additional project-related capital expenditures in 2004 other than the acquisition of the land.
+In the event that this dispute can be resolved, we may elect to revisit the decision.